jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.8 FlightlineOverlap

-Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping flight lines in each grid cell.
+Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping flight lines in each grid cell..

 *Parameters*: